etellezgh/customize-your-github-copilot-experience/assignments/fastapi-rest-api/README.md

 # 📘 Assignment: Building REST APIs with FastAPI

 ## 🎯 Objective

-Learn how to build and test a simple REST API using the FastAPI framework in Python.
-Practice designing endpoints, handling requests, and returning JSON responses.
+Learn how to design, build, and test RESTful APIs using the FastAPI framework in Python.

 ## 📝 Tasks

-### 🛠️ Task 1: Set Up FastAPI Project
+### 🛠️ Project Setup & First Endpoint

 #### Description
-Set up a new Python project and install FastAPI and Uvicorn.
-Create a basic FastAPI app with a root endpoint that returns a welcome message.
+Set up a new FastAPI project and create your first API endpoint.

 #### Requirements
 Completed program should:

+- Install FastAPI and Uvicorn
-- Have a `main.py` file with a FastAPI app
+- Create a main Python file with a FastAPI app
-- Include a root endpoint (`/`) that returns a JSON welcome message
+- Implement a simple GET endpoint (e.g., `/hello`) that returns a welcome message
-- Use Uvicorn to run the app locally

-### 🛠️ Task 2: Create REST Endpoints
+### 🛠️ CRUD Operations for a Resource

 #### Description
-Add endpoints to your FastAPI app to manage a list of items (e.g., books, tasks, or products).
-Implement GET and POST methods.
+Build a REST API to manage a resource (e.g., books, students, or tasks) with full CRUD (Create, Read, Update, Delete) functionality.

 #### Requirements
 Completed program should:

-- Have an endpoint to list all items (GET)
-- Have an endpoint to add a new item (POST)
+- Define a Pydantic model for your resource
+- Implement endpoints for creating, reading, updating, and deleting resource items
-- Return appropriate JSON responses for each endpoint
+- Return appropriate HTTP status codes and error messages

-- Validate input data for the POST request
+---

+**Tips:**
+- Use clear code comments and meaningful variable names.
+- Test your API using a tool like curl, httpie, or Postman.
+- Write your code in a student-friendly, well-documented style.